Tasks — Scheduled Intelligence Automation & Alerting

 Global Enable / Disable

 A toggle in the Configurations card enables or disables the Tasks engine organisation-wide.
 When disabled, no scheduled tasks execute and no notifications are delivered.
-The state is persisted per user account.
+The state is persisted per user account.In-App Notification Bell

-Tasks that target the app or email_app channel surface notifications in the bell icon in the top navigation bar.
+Tasks that target theapp or email_app channel surface notifications in the bell icon in the top navigation bar.
 The bell shows an unread badge count.
 Clicking opens a notification panel where messages can be read, dismissed, or navigated to the full task log.

 Deep-Link Pre-Population

 Other pages in the portal can link directly to the task wizard with fields pre-filled using URL query parameters.
 This allows one-click task creation from intelligence views with the correct API path, conditions, and template already configured.
+Supported parameters include:name, api, cond_0_field, cond_0_op, cond_0_val, logic, template, channel, sched_type, and recurrence options.

 Backend & Reliability

-- An hourly sweep claims and runs all tasks with
+The Task Runner executes on a distributed, atomic-claim model:- An hourly sweep claims and runs all tasks with

-- Tasks scheduled for immediate execution (
+scheduled_at ≤ now. - Tasks scheduled for immediate execution (

-now) are triggered directly from the creation API without waiting for the next sweep.
+now) are triggered directly from the creation API without waiting for the next sweep. - Only one replica can claim a task at a time —

-in_progress for more than 5 minutes (e.g. after a container crash) are automatically recovered and returned to pending on the next sweep.
+in_progressfor more than 5 minutes (e.g. after a container crash) are automatically recovered and returned topendingon the next sweep.

 API Endpoints